sticknycu/ScheduleSQL/README.md

 | -m |    | -dc
 |    |    | -lc

-**Type of action** flag is a mandatory flag.
+**Type of action** flag is mandatory.
 This flag is used to know what we want to do:
  * If we want to create a database, we will use `-c` argument.
  * If we want to delete a database, we will use `-d` argument.
  * If we want to modify a database, we will use `-m` argument.

-**Instruction** flag is a mandatory flag.
+**Instruction** flag is mandatory.
 This flag is used, for now, only to get target/folder location of database.

 **Interaction** flag is mandatory.
 With this flag we set action of interaction
  * It can be `add/modify/delete` content using: `-ad / -mc / -dc`